- 1. Edit iMovie+

 Wondershare UniConverter – Best iMovie for Windows Alternative

-- Built-in editor for cutting, trimming, adding subtitles, and many other file editing tasks.
+- There is a built-in editor for cutting, trimming, adding subtitles, and many other file editing tasks.

 - Convert movies files to optimized preset for almost all devices.